Screwing Up Footage Can Be Fun!

 When you add a splitter combiner the image gets split into R, G, B channels that then end up getting recombined.
 The trick is scaling, positioning or otherwise altering one of the color channels before they’re recombined.
 To really sell the Bad TV look be sure not go super psychedelic, but rather shift color channels just slightly to create a bit of RGB channel blur.

-There are quite a few 3rd party packages that can create the split effect for you, but knowing how to do it yourself makes the effect way more customizable, not to mention more fun.
+There are quite a few 3rd party packages that can create a split effect for you, but knowing how to do it yourself makes the effect way more customizable, not to mention more fun.

 When combined with the cropping there is one additional consideration about edges that I’ll explain in the video.